google/WebFundamentals/src/content/en/updates/2017/03/performant-expand-and-collapse.md

 So there you have it, a way to do performant clip animations using scale transforms.
-In a perfect world it would be great to see clip animations be accelerated (there’s [a Chromium bug for that](https://bugs.chromium.org/p/chromium/issues/detail?id=686074) made by Jake Archibald), but until we get there you should be cautious when animating clip or clip-path, and definitely avoid animating width or height.
+In a perfect world it would be great to see clip animations be accelerated (there’s [a Chromium bug for that](https://bugs.chromium.org/p/chromium/issues/detail?id=686074) made by Jake Archibald), but until we get there you should be cautious when animating `clip` or `clip-path`, and definitely avoid animating `width` or `height`.

-It would also be handy to use Web Animations for effects like this, because they have a JavaScript API but can run on the compositor thread if you only animate transforms and opacity.
+It would also be handy to use [Web Animations](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) for effects like this, because they have a JavaScript
+API but can run on the compositor thread if you only animate `transform` and `opacity`.
-Unfortunately [support for Web Animations isn’t great](http://caniuse.com/#feat=web-animation), though you could use Progressive Enhancement to use them if they’re available.
+Unfortunately [support for Web Animations isn’t great](http://caniuse.com/#feat=web-animation), though you could use progressive enhancement to use them if they’re available.

     if ('animate' in HTMLElement.prototype) {
       // Animate with Web Animations.